nicholaswile/nicholaswile/README.md

 I'm mostly working in the manually managed memory domain using C++ with a focus on computer graphics and multimedia, while also utilizing high-level abstractions in video game development and virtual reality with Unity and Unreal Engine.

-My projects include software renderers, hardware-accelerated graphics, video games and virtual reality simulations, video game console emulators, game AI, and computer vision.
-I also possess creative skills in 3D modeling, animation, digital art, and have a deep understanding of the digital media production pipeline and asset management.

 <!--
 **nicholaswile/nicholaswile** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.